 - Sensitivity: In the period after your veneers are fitted, you may notice sensitivity to hot and cold.
 This is manageable, and your dentist will be able to recommend sensitive toothpaste and other products that can help with the discomfort.

 - Permanent: The outer layer of your teeth may need to be removed or altered to place the veneers.
 The veneers will have to remain in place to protect the inner dentine.

 - Porcelain is stain-resistant which means it also cannot be whitened.
 If teeth whitening is desired, it is always recommended to be carried out first so we can match the veneers to the bleached teeth shade.

 So, Why Should I Care About Them?

 Veneers are an effective and quick way to deal with a cosmetic problem with your teeth.
 They can be costly, but they do last a long time.
-Veneers last between 7 and 20-years, depending on how you care for them.
+Veneers last between 7 and 10 years, but potentially could last even longer, depending on how you care for them.

 Looking after your veneers is no different from looking after your teeth.
 Just follow a good brushing and flossing routine, avoid smoking and limit sugary and acidic foods.

 Cosmetic dental treatments aren’t just about fixing the aesthetics.
 They’re about restoring self-confidence.
 Your smile says so much.
 If you don’t feel confident in your smile, you miss out on photos, social occasions and even professional development.
 You can use veneers to restore your smile, and attack life with this new-found confidence.